medhanshv/SoC-25-Algo-Number-Theory/README.md

 #### gen_k_bit_prime(k: int) -> int :
 #### factor(n: int) -> list[tuple[int, int]] :
 #### euler_phi(n: int) -> int :
-#### Implement a class QuotientPolynomialRing.
+#### Implemented a class QuotientPolynomialRing.
-#### An instance variable called pi_generator which would be the the "quotienting polynomial", and an instance variable called element to represent the element of the ring.
+#### It contains an instance variable called pi_generator which would be the the "quotienting polynomial", and an instance variable called element to represent the element of the ring.
 #### __init__(self, poly: list[int], pi_gen: list[int]) -> None :
 #### A static method Add(poly1: QuotientPolynomialRing, poly2: QuotientPolynomialRing) -> QuotientPolynomialRing
 #### A static method Sub(poly1: QuotientPolynomialRing, poly2: QuotientPolynomialRing) -> QuotientPolynomialRing